 Best Practices to follow to avoid Governor limits

-Well, there has to be some practices which can be followed to avoid such limits!?
+Well, there have to be some practices which you can follow to avoid such limits!?

-- You are advised to avoid SOQL queries or DML statements in FOR loops
+- You can avoid SOQL queries or DML statements in FOR loops.

 - Go with Querying Large Data Sets

 - Streamline Multiple Triggers on the Same Object

 - Do not use any SOQL, DML operation inside the loop.

 - Use Limits Apex Methods to Avoid Hitting Governor Limits

 - Use @future Appropriately

 - Use batch apex if you are working for more than 50000 records.